Yonisbel/YoniTKH/README.md

 - 🌱 I’m currently learning Cybersecurity Networking at [The Knowledge House](https://www.theknowledgehouse.org/)
 - 📫 How to reach me: Sotoyonisbel@gmail.com
-- ⚡ Fun fact: Im from New York City and I like to train MMA in my free time
+- ⚡ Fun fact: Im from New York City and I like to train MMA in my free time.

 <p align="center">
   <a href="www.linkedin.com/in/yonisbelsoto">